 - 1 1/4 teaspoons ground cinnamon

 - 1/4 teaspoon ground nutmeg

 - Lots of whipped coconut cream (or regular whipped cream if you don’t need the pie to be dairy free)

-Prepare the crust: Place a rack in the center of your oven and preheat the oven to 350 degrees F. Generously coat a 9-inch pie plate with nonstick spray.
+- To prepare the crust, place a rack in the center of your oven and preheat the oven to 350 degrees F. Generously coat a 9-inch pie plate with nonstick spray.

-- *I know this is barely shy of a whole can of pumpkin, but do not be tempted to use it all or your filling will not set up completely (trust me).
-Stir that last bit into your next batch of oatmeal, a smoothie, or put it towards any of these pumpkin recipes.
+- *INGREDIENT NOTE: I know this is barely shy of a whole can of pumpkin, but do not be tempted to use the full can, or your filling will not set up completely (trust me).
+Stir any remaining pumpkin into your next batch of oatmeal, or a smoothie.
+You could also add it to any of these pumpkin recipes.

 - TO STORE: This pie is best served the day it is made or up to 1 day after.
 Keep refrigerated until ready to serve.
 Leftovers of this pie beyond 1 day are still tasty, but I found the spices lost some pizzazz, and the crust softened more than I would have wanted for a first impression.